gcalderone/ReusePatterns.jl/README.md

 ...and disadvantages:
 - It may be cumbersome to apply if the number of involved methods is very high, or if the method definitions are spread across many modules;
 - *composition* is not recursive, i.e. if further users (**D**an, **E**mily, etc.) build composite layers on top of Bob's one they'll need to implement new forwarding methods;
-- It introduces a small overhead for each composition layer, resulting in performance loss;
+- It introduces a small overhead for each composition layer, resulting in performance loss.

 ## Concrete subtyping